 Caffeine passes into breastmilk.
 If you drink a moderate amount of caffeine there should be no effect on a healthy full-term baby.
-A moderate amount is no more than 3 cups a day of drinks that contain caffeine (3 cups = 750 ml = 24 ounces).
-However, caffeine may have a different effect on a preterm or sick baby.
+A moderate amount is no more than 3 cups (750 ml or 24 ounces) a day of drinks that contain caffeine.
+Please note, caffeine may have a different effect on a preterm or sick baby.